Want to look at some Wolves Retro Shirts? Read on…

-Among them are the 1990-91 home shirt worn in the club’s first season under the ownership of Sir Jack Hayward when the side finished 12th in the Second Division.
+Among them are the 1990-91 home shirt worn (above right) in the club’s first season under the ownership of Sir Jack Hayward when the side finished 12th in the Second Division.
 This was the team’s second season back at this level following successive promotions.

 Legendary striker Steve Bull top scored with 27 goals – the fifth season of eight in a row in which he was the club’s top scorer.
 Sir Jack also immediately funded the extensive redevelopment of Molineux into a top quality all-seater stadium, which was completed in 1993.